arjunkhode/React-Notes/readme.md

 Components are the building blocks of a React app.
 A component is a single DOM element or it could be a group of DOM elements.
-Take spotify for example, if Spotify were made in React, each song would be a component, the search bar would be a component, the menu on the left would be a component as well as the entire display on the right could be one component.
+Take Spotify for example, if Spotify were made in React, each song would be a component, the search bar would be a component, the menu on the left would be a component as well as the entire display on the right could be one component.
 And finally, the entire window would be one component.
 Components can be nested.

 Every component in React can be rendered.
 When we render a component, it is displayed in whichever element it is rendered.